 Bowling balls weren’t designed in the same way from day one.
 But just like other things bowling balls have also evolved and tempered.
-The specialists have been using multiple technologies to make bowling ball better day by day.
+The specialists have been using multiple technologies to make bowling balls better day by day.

-The History of Bowling Ball Material
+The History Of Bowling Ball Material

-In history Lignum vitae, an amazing hardwood was used to manufacture bowling ball.
+In history Lignum vitae, an amazing hardwood was used to manufacture bowling balls.
 Wood bowling balls were utilized during the prime of ninepin bowling during the 1800s – a type of bowling that was at last restricted in Connecticut and New York because of its sweeping relationship with illicit betting rings.

-To go around this law against ninepin bowling, bowling path administrators added the 10th pin and made the game as far as we might be concerned today.
+To go around this law against nine-pin bowling, bowling path administrators added the 10th pin and made the game as far as we might be concerned today.
 Right now, hardwood bowling balls were as yet the wad of decision for bowlers around the United States and the world overall.

 In 1905 1st rubber bowling ball was introduced in the market and got huge popularity.
 But the popularity of rubber bowling balls dropped when Brunswick introduced their “mysterious rubber compound” bowling ball in 1914.
 Then Brunswick ruled the world of bowling ball sport for years.